 In B.C., the commercial fishing industry was supportive, for instance, of establishing rockfish conservation areas, because it was obvious to those of us who fished these species—and I was one of them—that these more sedentary species would benefit from being in protected areas.

-Ironically, in this latest debate around what is considered to be a worthwhile closed-area protection, these areas are not considered by the ENGO community or by the present review process looking at existing closed areas as part of the overall percentage of spatial protection to be worthwhile for inclusion because they do not fit the IUCN criteria which.
+Ironically, in this latest debate around what is considered to be a worthwhile closed-area protection, these areas are not considered by the ENGO community or by the present review process looking at existing closed areas as part of the overall percentage of spatial protection to be worthwhile for inclusion because they do not fit the IUCN criteria.
 From our perspective as fishermen, this is a ridiculous stance to take.

 With respect to the Dungeness crab fishery, these animals live in an open-ended fluid environment.
 The early larvae life cycle lives in the water column and travel hundreds, if not thousands, of miles on ocean currents.
 The second life cycle, the megalopa life cycle, is also highly mobile in the water column.
 It is only when the animals settle and stay on the bottom that they become more sedentary, but even then they have been known to travel great distances as adults in search of food sources.